Ice Bath Benefits for Athletes

 Some studies point to the health benefits of cold exposure, leading to potential improvements in parasympathetic response and activity, decreased stress, or improved stress response.
 Even just 10 seconds of ice cold water exposure can make you feel refreshed or more alert, which may alter the way in which you perceive and handle stress at an emotional and physical level.
 This rapid cooling effect may reach beyond just the musculoskeletal system, serving as a benefit to your body as a whole.

 How Long Should You Stay in an Ice Bath?

-Ice bathing does not come without some parameters, as the nature of exposing your body to extreme temperatures may be unsafe for certain individuals or in certain situations.
+Ice bathing does not come without some parameters, as the nature of exposing your body to extreme water temperature may be unsafe for certain individuals or in certain situations.
 The vasoconstriction that occurs in the blood vessels may be dangerous for people with cardiovascular disease or high blood pressure, as it may increase your risk for cardiac arrest or stroke.
 People with a diagnosis of type 1 or type 2 diabetes may also need to be more careful with ice baths as this disease makes it harder for individuals to regulate their core temperature.
 Lastly, hypothermia can be a concern if you are submerged in an ice bath for too long.

-That being said, it is recommended that you keep the temperature of the ice bath between 50°F and 59°F (10°C and 15°C), and limit your time to 10-15 minutes.
+That being said, it is recommended that you keep the water temperature of the ice bath between 50°F and 59°F (10°C and 15°C), and limit your time to 10-15 minutes.

 How can physical therapy help

 Ice baths have long been thought of as an excellent tool to speed the recovery of muscles and the entire body following an intense workout.
 However, research has not backed up these claims.
 This does not necessarily mean that ice baths and are worthless.
 There are some very real and useful short-term effects of ice bathing that can occur.